The story of Lord Parshvanatha

 The previous birth – Lord Parshvanatha as prince and Meghmali dev as wandering mendicant

-In his last birth, Lord Parshvanath was born as a prince.
-He was the son of King Asvasena and Queen Vama of Varanasi and the soul of Kamath took re-birth as a wandering mendicant.
+In his final birth, Lord Parshvanatha was born as a prince, the son of King Asvasena and Queen Vamadevi of Varanasi.
+Meanwhile, Kamath’s soul was reborn as a wandering mendicant.

-By this time, the young Parshvanath generated a strong belief in non-violence.
-He was strongly against killing of any form of life.
-One day he passed around the area where the mendicant was performing a public Anushthan.
+During this time, the young Parshvanatha developed a strong belief in non-violence, firmly opposing the killing of any form of life.
+One day, He passed by the area where the mendicant was conducting a public Anushthan.

 Parshvanath